sardaromrani1/SQLServer_Instrumentation_DB/README.md

 ** Normalized Schema ** The schema is normalized to reduce data redundancy and improve data constituency.
 ** SQL Server Compatibility ** The schema is designed specifically for SQL Server.
 ** Extensive Design ** The schema can be easily extended to accommodate additional data fields or tables as needed.
+## Tables
+The database consists of the following tables:
+**DeviceInfo** Contains general information about each instrument, such as DeviceID, TagNumber, DeviceType, Manufacturer, ModelNumber, InstallationDate, etc.
+**MaintenanceHistory** Stores a history of maintenance activities performed on each instrument.
+*DocumentationDrawings** Contains references to datasheets, installation manuals, loop diagrams, and P&ID references for each instrument.
+## Getting Started
+1. Download the SQL script.
+   Download the SQL Server script.
+2. Open the SQL Server Management Studio (SSMS)
+   Open in SSMS and connect to your SQL Server instance.
+3. Create the database
+   You may need to create a new database first: sql
+   CREATE DATABASE InstrumentationDB;
+   GO
+   USE InstrumentationDB;
+   GO
+4. Execute the Script.
+   Open the downloaded SQL script in SSMS and execute it.
+This will create the tables and define relationships.